james-stevens/powerdns-webui/README.md

 `htdocs/index.html` is a complete self-contained, single-file, single page HTML, CSS & Javascript webapp to allows you to browse and edit DNS data held in a PowerDNS Database using only the PowerDNS RestAPI.

-This one file is all you need in order to add a complete WebUI to your PowerDNS Server which gives you the ability to browse & edit all your zone & record data.
-This webapp has no special server-side code, except the RestAPI that PowerDNS has built-in.
+You can clone the project, if you want, but this one file is all you need in order to add a complete WebUI to your PowerDNS Server.
+This gives you the ability to browse & edit all your zone & record data.
+This webapp has no special serverside code, except the RestAPI that PowerDNS has built-in.

 It is (currently) primarily aimed at those who are using PowerDNS as a DNS Master, as this is what I do,